 HVAC Technician: Online Diploma

 Online HVAC technician programs are offered at the undergraduate level.
-Because of the hands-on nature of HVAC technology, however, remote programs can be hard to find.
+Because of the hands-on nature of HVAC technology, however, fully online programs can be hard to find.
 The most common types of programs award students with a diploma or certificate.
 Online diploma programs in HVAC technology cover a variety of concepts, including HVAC tools and controls, electrical theories, refrigerants, HVAC safety, heat pumps and residential systems.

 Certification from the U.S. Environmental Protection Agency (EPA) is required of any HVAC technicians who work with refrigerants.
 Many programs include training and study materials that can help students prepare for these requirements.